 X-rays may show a loss of bone density (osteoporosis).
 Computed tomography (CT) may reveal an enlarged spleen, liver, or lymph nodes.

 Treatment and Prognosis

 Although chemotherapy, usually with chlorambucil or fludarabine, can slow the growth of abnormal plasma cells, the disorder remains incurable.
 Other drugs, such as melphalan or cyclophosphamide, are sometimes used, alone or in combination.
 Drugs that work differently from the chemotherapy drugs may be helpful.
 The monoclonal antibody rituximab is effective at slowing the growth of the abnormal plasma cells.
-Thalidomide and the newer drugs lenalidomide and bortezomib, are being used with some success, especially when they are used with corticosteroids.
+Thalidomide, lenalidomide, and bortezomib are being used with some success, especially when they are used with corticosteroids and/or chemotherapy.

-A person whose blood is thickened must be treated promptly with plasmapheresis, a procedure in which blood is withdrawn, the abnormal antibodies are removed from it, and the red blood cells are returned to the person (see see Controlling Diseases by Purifying the Blood).
+A person whose blood is thickened must be treated promptly with plasma exchange, a procedure in which blood is withdrawn, the abnormal antibodies are removed from it, and the red blood cells are returned to the person (see Controlling Diseases by Purifying the Blood).
 However, only a small number of people with macroglobulinemia require this procedure.

-The disease remains incurable, but most patients survive more than 5 years.
+The disease remains incurable, but patients typically survive 7 to 10 years.